As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 The Israeli military confirmed the attack but did not comment on possible casualties.
 The Israeli army shelled the area in southern Lebanon where the attack was launched.

-The death toll in Gaza rose to 1,200 early Thursday, the Palestinian health ministry said, including 51 people killed in what the Israeli military called a large-scale attack in the hours before daylight.
+The death toll in Gaza rose to 1,200 early Thursday, the Palestinian health ministry said.

 The Gaza Strip’s biggest hospital, Al-Shifa, has only enough fuel to keep power on for three days, said Matthias Kannes, a Gaza-based official for Doctors Without Borders.
 The group said the two hospitals it runs in Gaza were running out of surgical equipment, antibiotics, fuel and other supplies.